Sheffield Connect free bus 'stolen' and a week after new service launch

 and live on Freeview channel 276

-Thieves stole and damaged one of Sheffield’s new free city centre buses, before abandoning it just outside the city in the early hours.
+Thieves stole and damaged one of Sheffield’s new free city centre buses, before damaging it just outside the city in the early hours.

-Pictures show that it was later found abandoned in Killamarsh, with damage reported to have happened to both to the bus and another vehicle.
+Pictures show that it was later seen in Killamarsh, with damage reported to have happened to both to the bus and another vehicle.

 One resident told The Star that reports on social media had described a bang at around 5.30am.